paultopia/math4ls/probability.md

 By contrast, the Bayesian interpretation is about subjective beliefs.
 On the Bayesian interpretation, when I say that I have a subjective probability of .75 in winning the lottery, what I mean is that if I make a large number of predictions with a .75 probability, I expect them to be true about 75% of the time.
 That is, a Bayesian probability represents a subjective sense of uncertainty.

 For the most part, you don't need to care about these different interpretations.
 Statisticians and philosophers care about them a lot, but the practical implications of the two worldviews won't come up in much that lawyers need to deal with.
 Importantly, in a bit I'll introduce an idea called *Bayes Rule*, but this is *not* a concept that is limited to people to Bayesians, frequentists recognize it too---it's a basic mathematical fact.

 # Probability math

 ## A single event

-Independence
+For the purposes of having an intuition for this kind of thing, you can think of the probability of a single event as just the proportional frequency of an event in the space of possible events under similar circumstances.
+If 5 of every 100 people who file suits for negligence win their cases at trial, then the probability of winning a negligence case at trial, assuming no other information, is .05.

+Usually we express the probability of some event with a capital P, like P(Win your negligence suit).

+Then it's real easy to calculate the probability of a single event:

+$P(event) = \frac{ways-that-event-can-happen}{ways-anything-can-happen}$

+For example, suppose I have a jar of 30 marbles, and 3 of them are red.
+There are three ways I can pick a red marble, and 30 total ways I can pick any marble (if we interpret "grabbing a marble" as a "way").
+Therefore, by the math above, the probability of getting a red marble is .1.
+It's really that simple.

+## Multiple Events

+The real interesting kind of probability math is what happens when we combine them.
+But before we dig into that math, we should first define some terms and simple rules.

+### Basic ideas and rules

+First, two (or more) events are **independent** if they don't affect one another, or, put differently, if knowing about one of them doesn't affect our judgment about how probable the other is.
+For example, who I call on in Torts class and the winner of the Kentucky Derby are independent: horse races don't affect who I call on, and vice versa.^[If you're a bit of a jerk, you might imagine degenerate cases where this might not be true.
+For example, suppose the owner of the winning horse is in my class, but quits law school after the race makes him/her rich?
+Or suppose my questions are so unkind that I demoralize one of the students, who quits law school to become a horse trainer?
+Fine, *in the ordinary course of events* those two are independent.]

+Two (or more) events are **mutually exclusive** if they cannot occur at the same time.
+For example, my becoming Pope and my being a Protestant are mutually exclusive.

+A set of events is *exhaustive* if they describe all possible events under the circumstances.
+For example, here is an exhaustive set of the relationships I might have with the University of Iowa College of Law:

+- I'm a faculty member.

+- I'm a staff member.

+- I'm an administrator.

+- I'm a student.

+- I'm not affiliated with the law school.

+If a set of events is mutually exclusive and exhaustive, then their probabilities always sum to 1.

+Moreover, an event and its **complement** are always mutually exclusive and exhaustive.
+"Complement" is just a fancy way of saying "add the word 'not' to the front of it."^[Traditionally, probability uses notation as well as language from mathematical set theory.
+But I'm trying to spare you this as much as possible, because, law school.]
+For example, the following two events are complements:

+- I'm king of the world.

+- I'm not king of the world.

+It follows that P(Gowder is king of the world) + P(Gowder is not king of the world) = 1, because, being complements, they're mutually exclusive and exhaustive.

+By some basic algebra, we also get **the subtraction rule**: the probability of any event is just the probability of its complement, subtracted from 1.
+For example, if I have a .8 chance of being king of the world, then it follows that I have a .2 chance of not being king of the world.

- Conditional probabilities
+### Alternative probabilities
-Base rates.

-Basic calculation, marbles.
+For mutually exclusive events, we have **the addition rule**: if A and B are mutually exclusive events, then the probability of one or the other being true is just equal to the sum of their probabilities.

+Here's a concrete example: what's the probability of me being either Pope or a Protestant?
+Well, let's suppose the probability of my being Pope is .00001, and the probability of my being Protestant is .05.
+Then the probability of my being either Pope or Protestant is .05001, the sum P(Pope) + P(Protestant).

+In set-theory language, this "or" relationship is called the **union** of the two events; in other words, the probability that either A or B occurs is called the probability of the union of A and B is denoted:

+$P(A \cup B)$

+The addition rule can be extended to the case where A and B are not mutually exclusive.
+Under those circumstances, the probability that either A or B occurs is just the sum of the probability of A plus the probability of B, *minus* the probability of both A and B happening.

+The probability of both A and B happening also has a set theory term and notation.
+It's called the **intersection** of A and B, and is denoted:

+$P(A \cap B)$

+Our expanded addition rule can then be expressed in mathematical notation as following:

+$P(A \cup B) = P(A) + P(B) - P(A \cap B)$

+Note that we can derive the shorter version of the addition rule that we started with from the longer version I just gave you.
+If two events are mutually exclusive, then the probability of their union is 0, so the third term in that longer equation just drops away, leaving us with the shorter version.

-# Joint Probabilities
+### Joint Probabilities

-The joint probability of events/facts X and Y is defined as the probability that both are true at the same time.
-If X and Y are independent, that's just the product of the probabilities of each.
-[MORE DETAILS, CONDITIONAL STUFF MAYBE HAS TO COME FIRST?
-OR COME AFTER?]
+But how do we calculate the intersection of probabilities?
+The intersection is also known as the joint probability of events A and B. To remind you, that just means the probability that both are true at the same time.

+If A and B are independent, that's just the product of the probabilities of each.
+This is the **multiplication rule**:

+$P(A \cap B) = P(A)P(B)$

 The notion of joint probability reveals a potential puzzle in the law.
 Suppose a trial finishes in a case that hinges on two independent factual issues.
 For example, suppose we have a toxic tort case.
 Defendant denies that the chemical produced by its plant was in the water supply, but also denies that the chemical could, as a matter of biology, have caused the ill effects plaintiff suffered.
 Plaintiff needs to prove both of those things in order to win, but the probability of one being true is not affected by the probability of the other being true (whether the chemical is poisonous doesn't affect whether it was in the water supply, and vice versa).